seqcode/miniMDS/README.md

 ``python minimds.py -l GM12878_combined_22_100kb.bed -o GM12878_combined_22_10kb_structure.tsv -n 4 GM12878_combined_22_10kb.bed``

+##### Scaling factor

+The scaling factor a describes the assumed relationship between contact frequencies and physical distances: distance = contact_frequency^(-1/a).
+The default value is 4, based on Wang et al 2016.
+You can change the scaling factor using -a.

+``python minimds.py -l GM12878_combined_22_100kb.bed -o GM12878_combined_22_10kb_structure.tsv -a 3 GM12878_combined_22_10kb.bed``

+a can be any value >1, including non-integer.

 ##### Classical MDS

 Classical MDS (cMDS), also called principal coordinates analysis, is a variant of MDS that is faster under certain circumstances.
 The miniMDS tool supports cMDS but NOT with partitioned MDS.
 Use the --classical option.